 Owner, Founder, Behaviorist

-Heather’s second dog was an American Staffordshire (commonly known as “Pit Bull”) named Bruno.
-He was the most loyal and loving dog, and yet was highly misunderstood by society simply because of his breed.
-Bruno changed many people’s minds about what this breed is all about and helped guide Heather into wanting to continue to educate people even after losing Bruno to heart cancer at only 6 years of age.
+My second dog was an American Staffordshire (commonly known as “Pit Bull”) named Bruno found in the middle of the street after I almost ran him over.
+Bruno was the most loyal and loving dog, and yet was highly misunderstood by society simply because of his breed.
+Bruno changed many people’s minds about what this breed is all about and helped guide me into wanting to continue to educate people even after losing Bruno to heart cancer at only 6 years of age.